(August 8th WSB photo by Christopher Boffoli)

 39-year-old Ryan Cox has just been charged with second-degree assault, with a deadly weapon, in last Tuesday night’s Gatewood stabbing attack.
 And Cox’s bail has been set at $150,000.

-The victim, 40-year-old Court Heeter, remains in the hospital, according to a comment from a family friend, recovering from multiple stab wounds.
+The 40-year-old victim remains in the hospital, according to a comment from a family friend, recovering from multiple stab wounds.
 Cox also was taken to Harborview after the attack last Tuesday night, with what police say was a self-inflicted stab wound.

 According to charging documents, “the defendant is unemployed, homeless, and has been diagnosed with schizophrenia but does not take medication.
 He has been booked 28 times since 1997 and has had 26 warrants issued for his arrest.”
 The documents also include a more-detailed police-provided narrative that notes “Cox is a known transient, living in West Seattle, not only to the SPD officers that work in the Southwest Precinct, but to the citizens that live in the area.”
 That’s dated back to at least 2009, as we detailed in our Wednesday followup.